SHXF1Q/Wordle2.0/README.md

   - `fiveletterdict.txt` & `secretwordlist.txt`: Contain valid words and potential secret words, respectively.
 - **Hashing:** Passwords are securely hashed using SHA-256 for enhanced security.

+## Getting Started

+- Visit the game page at https://replit.com/@Shafm8088/Wordle-20
+- Execute the code directly on the Replit platform and follow the on-screen instructions to start playing.